River Crolly (Gweedore) Guide

 The River Crolly (Gweedore River) flows out of Lough Anure and down past Crolly village on its way to the sea, just three miles away.
 The surrounding scenery is quite breath-taking, with a mixture of mooreland and deepish gorges.
 Nearby is Leo’s Tavern, the home of the world famous Clannad (and Enya).
 The River Crolly is fairly narrow for most of its course, being just 3-5 metres.

 Access to the river is fairly easy with roads close to most of the banks, and the banks themselves are reasonable on most of the good fishing spots.
 As you head downstream towards the sea the banks get pretty uneven in places.
+Access to the Crolly Falls area is from the N56 just South of Crolly village.

 The mouth of the River Crolly is actually joined to the Clady River by a man-made canal.
 Water from the Clady is channelled down this canal to the hydro-electric power station situated at the mouth of the Crolly.
 Sometimes when the power station is generating the water from the Clady comes down to the Crolly (mouth) in such quantities that it confuses the Clady fish and they end up running the Crolly.